ProJensen/Microsoft-365-Lab/Lab03-MFA-Enforcement/README.md

 As the IT administrator, I need to create a Conditional Access policy that requires MFA for a test user and verify that the sign-in process is protected by stronger authentication requirements.

 ## Objectives
-- Review authentication settings for a Microsoft 365 user
+- Review Conditional Access availability in Microsoft Entra
-- Configure or enforce MFA-related protection
+- Create a Conditional Access policy for MFA enforcement
-- Understand how stronger authentication improves account security
+- Apply the policy to a test user
-- Verify the effect of authentication-related security changes
+- Verify that MFA is required during sign-in
-- Practice documentation using a real-world security scenario
+- Practice documentation using a real-world identity security scenario

 ## Tools and Services Used
 - Microsoft Entra Admin Center